 Mishaps are inherent to the innovation process.
 Learn and improve with every single one.

 Jobs said, "Sometimes when you innovate, you make mistakes.
 It is best to admit them quickly, and get on with improving your other innovations."

-Musk agrees: "There's a silly notion that failure's not an option at NASA.
+Elon Musk has an interesting take on this: "There's a silly notion that failure's not an option at NASA.
 Failure is an option here.
 If things are not failing, then you're not innovating enough."